marcos-reynoso/marcos-reynoso/README.md

 # Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Marcos Reynoso

-## Frontend Web Developer
+## Software Developer

-Aspiring Frontend Developer currently pursuing a third-year degree in Software Analysis and Development.
-Passionate about web development with a solid foundation in HTML, CSS, and JavaScript.
-Eager to apply academic knowledge and learn in a practical, real-world environment.
+Software Developer , currently in the third year of a Technical Degree in Software Analysis and Development.
+Skilled in agile methodologies, HTML, CSS, databases, SQL, JavaScript, React.js, Laravel, Node.js, and PHP.
+Eager to apply my knowledge to real-world projects and grow professionally.
+Known for a proactive mindset, teamwork, attention to detail, and a passion for building modern, functional, and user-centered web interfaces.
+Seeking an opportunity to contribute my skills and continue learning in a collaborative environment.

 - 🌍 I'm based in Argentina
 - ✉️ You can contact me at [marcos_reynoso95@hotmail.com](mailto:marcos_reynoso95@hotmail.com)